d-bharadwaj/d-bharadwaj.github.io/content/posts/ftqc.md

   <br>
 </div>

 Error-correction modules can be designed in many ways, with complexity increasing quickly as you try to handle more types or numbers of errors.
-For this example, we’ll use a simple scheme that corrects only a single bit-flip error and imagine we want to apply a Hadamard gate on an encoded qubit.
+For this example, we’ll use a simple scheme (called as the Steane code) that corrects only a single bit-flip error and imagine we want to apply a Hadamard gate on an encoded qubit.

 <div align="center">
   <img src="/images/blog/FTQC_Blog/Slide5.png" style="max-width: 75%;">